Adrianjewell91/duet-/README.md

 Set up a multi instrument calibration - have the user set up a function that determines noteOn notes off logic.

+Red note for player and blue note for messages;
+    - I can keep track of the keys played.
-Find some way to release the notes gracefully.
+    - and I can keep track of to whom the notes belong.
-    noteOn -
-    cancel scheduled values.
-     reset current time.
-    play if paused.

-    noteOff - just set a linear Ramp to zero but don't pause

-Refactor to use classes and make this thing more readable.

-Create sessions:
+    - start with just 1 and 2
+    - when I add notes, add to the NoteOwner set
+    - pass note owners to the render function and

+This weekend: Sessions:
 Host another web socket-only server on heroku and try to connect to it.
 If it works, separate the web app from the socket server. host another socket only server,